jjenkov/pde-pdl-specification/README.md

 # A Versatile, Flexible, Fast, Compact Alternative to CSV, XML, JSON, MessagePack, CBOR, Protobuf, ION, Avro etc.
 PDE + PDL are aiming at becoming the most expressive data representations available today.

+PDE is a viable alternative to MessagePack, CBOR, Protobuf, ION (Amazon), Avro and other formats.

+PDL is a viable alternative to CSV, JSON, XML and YAML.

+PDE + PDL does not require a schema.
+Both formats are self-describing enough to enable reading and writing of these formats.
+It would technically be possible to design a schema mechanism for PDE + PDL, but that is not a goal in the short term.
+Maybe sometime in the future.

 PDE + PDL can efficiently represent the following data types and structures: